 How to Prepare for Bay to Breakers

-A time-honored tradition happens every third Sunday of May in San Francisco.
-It’s called the Bay to Breakers, the oldest consecutively run annual footrace in the world and a tradition that people from far and wide come to the city to participate in.
-Here’s the guide to make sure you’re prepared to have fun running the Alaska Airlines Bay to Breakers' 12 kilometers, from bay to breaker.
+A time-honored San Francisco tradition, the Bay to Breakers, is the oldest consecutively run annual footrace in the world and a tradition that people from far and wide come to the city to participate in.
+Here’s the guide to make sure you’re prepared to have fun running the Bay to Breakers' 12 kilometers, from bay to breaker.

 BART will open approximately two hours early (6 a.m. instead of 8 a.m. on a normal Sunday).
 Even with the early opening, give yourself a 30-minute cushion.
 From San Francisco: Take Muni or BART to the Embarcadero Station.
 From the East Bay/Berkeley: Take BART to Embarcadero Station.

-Enjoy Yourself Bay to Breakers is a race just like San Francisco: fun-loving, easy-going and colorful.
+Bay to Breakers is a race just like San Francisco: fun-loving, easy-going, and colorful.
 Don’t take yourself seriously.
 It’s a race, but not one where you need to make it to the finish line as fast as you can (although some will).
 Take a look around and listen to live music and the cheers of thousands of spectators lining the route.

 Plan for Your Next Race